We can’t stop you eating sandwiches. Nor do we want to. Sandwiches have been a mainstay of lunch for as long as we can remember.

 Have a Good Avo Cheddar Cheese Sandwich

-- 4 slices of your favourite bread (Jansen recommends Brioche bread)
+- 4 slices brioche bread (Jansen recommends Brioche bread, or use your fave)

-- 4 slices mature cheddar (enough to cover the bread)
+- 4 slices cheddar cheese (enough to cover the bread)

 - 1 avocado